-* If the participant is struggling, assist them with probing questions.

-What are you trying to do now?

-How would you expect to complete this task?

-What if I told you that you need to tap on a button here?

 * If participant still can’t figure out how to proceed, move them forward by telling them what to do.
 Ask them why this is not intuitive for them, so you know what to address in the next iteration.

 Actually, if you click EDIT, you’d end up in the Editing screen

 Task 2: It is the end of the week.
 You need to leave the office now because you are already late for a personal appointment.
-But you need to finish time entry before leaving.
+But, you need to make sure the weekly time entry is complete.
 What will you do?

-Starting the participant from the home screen
+Weekly time entry flow

 Sample Questions

-* If you are introducing a new feature, try to understand the participant’s stance on it with detailed questions in addition to the purely screen related questions listed above
+* If you are introducing a new feature, you can try to understand the participant’s stance on it with detailed questions in addition to the purely screen related questions listed above

 Did you notice the label “Enter by week with voice?”
 What did that mean to you?